Loading…

 This die in the dungeon review lands at 8/10, and that number isn't inflated by goodwill toward an Early Access finish line.
 The game is well-made.
 The dice system does something deckbuilders have been circling without landing: the physical die metaphor makes face selection feel like a thing you hold rather than a card you draw.

-It's not doing anything genre-defining.
+The game doesn't break new ground for the category.
 If you've played Slay the Spire, the loop reads as familiar.
 But the execution is tight, the content depth is real, and the board positioning layer adds a dimension that comparable games don't attempt.
 Skull Horde was the auto-battler dungeon pick for $9.99 last month.
-This is the manual-engagement version at $8, and it's the better game.
+This is the manual-engagement version at $14.99, and it's the better game.

 Skip it if the frog warrior aesthetic doesn't land for you on aesthetics alone.
 ATICO is not trying to convince you the frogs are appealing.
 They are just the character models.